-“I just want to point out that we have one of the greatest living violinists with us every summer here in Niagara-on-the-Lake —Atis Bankas.
+“We have one of the greatest living violinists with us every summer here in Niagara-on-the-Lake —Atis Bankas.
 He has it all, intonation, beautiful tone in all registers, phrasing, and great musicianship.
 Having such an exceptional talent here is something we should celebrate.”
 PETER HALL, WNED RADIO, BUFFALO, NY

 “A brilliant technique and profound musicianship are combined in the artistry of the Lithuanian born violinist, Atis Bankas” ESTONIAN DAILY

 “The mellow tone he elicits from his instrument is responsible for the warmth of the ensemble.
 Its pitch approaches that of the viola but in capable hands of Mr. Bankas it soars the heights into sweetness.
 Quite remarkable!”
-FINANCIAL POST
+NATIONAL POST

 “…a driven melting sound of the violin in Sergei Prokofiev’s sonata for violin and piano Nr.
 2 in D major…” POTSDAMER NEUESTE NACHRICHTEN, GERMANY